r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 * **Quick Edit SEO Details** - Go through a lot of posts/pages quickly by ensuring they are optimized for search engines.
 Quickly edit multiple SEO fields at once using Rank Math SEO.

-* **[Instant Indexing for Bing](https://rankmath.com/blog/bing-indexing-api/)** - Get your content instantly indexed by Bing.
-Enter a few key details and you are all set and ready to go.
+* **[Instant Indexing for Bing & Yandex](https://rankmath.com/kb/how-to-use-indexnow/)** - Get your content instantly indexed by Bing & Yandex using their IndexNow API.

 * **[Instant Indexing for Google](https://rankmath.com/blog/google-indexing-api/)** - Instantly getting indexed by Google used to be reserved to huge brands and large websites.
 Not anymore.
 Just about anyone can take advantage of Google’s Instant Indexing feature using Rank Math SEO.